Automated data validation: an industrial experience report: Background

 Before an automated data testing tool is adopted, the dataset development process in EA is as follows.

-\begin{enumerate} \item The data team creates a dataset (either a new one or a refresh of an existing one). \item This dataset is loaded into a staging database by the data team. \item The software development and quality assurance / testing teams execute a mixture of automated and manual test workloads (against the application) mimicking customers' behaviour (e.g., select a particular geographic area and then run house prices report).
+\begin{enumerate} \item The data team creates a dataset (either a new one or an update of an existing one). \item This dataset is loaded into a staging database by the data team. \item The software development and quality assurance/testing teams execute a mixture of automated and manual test workloads (against the application) mimicking customers' behaviour (e.g., select a particular geographic area and then run a house prices report).
 Under the hood, the software layer issues analytic (read-only) queries to the staging database.
-As part of the software testing, data in analytics reports are assessed, resulting in possible data errors to be uncovered. \item If failures (such as the ones discussed in Section~\ref{sec:intro}) in the analytics reports are observed during the execution of the workloads, a bug report is issued for further investigation.
-Data bugs may exist in a variety of forms: e.g., errors in raw data, errors in calculation of ``constructed'' variables as part of the load into the staging database, and errors generated by how the application handles the data. \end{enumerate}
+As part of the software testing, data in analytics reports are assessed, resulting in possible data errors to be uncovered. \item If failures (such as those discussed in Section~\ref{sec:intro}) in the analytics reports are observed during the execution of the workloads, a bug report is issued for further investigation.
+Data bugs may exist in various forms: e.g., errors in raw data, errors in the calculation of ``constructed'' variables as part of the load into the staging database, and errors generated by how the application handles the data. \end{enumerate}

 Once the data team fixes the defects, this team recreates the dataset as necessary, reloads it into the staging database, and hands it over to the software development team for testing (basically, rerunning the above process).
 This process repeats itself until all the data-related defects are eliminated.
 Then the dataset is loaded into a production database, and the product is made available to a customer.
 As mentioned in Section~\ref{sec:intro}, the process is time-consuming and may significantly delay the release (from days to weeks) of the product to customers.